 10TH ANNIVERSARY ALLIES IN CARING

-Allies In Caring is celebrating our tenth anniversary on September 15.
-We invite you to join the festivities as we step back and recognize the marvelous accomplishments of our unique organization.
-Our activities will highlight the community impact AIC has made since 2012 when founder Ivette Guillermo-McGahee saw the gap in health services for the underserved as an opportunity to build beloved community, and to take the preferential option to do something about it.
+Allies In Caring celebrated it's tenth anniversary on September 15, 2022.
+Our activities highlighted the community impact AIC has made since 2012 when founder Ivette Guillermo-McGahee saw the gap in health services for the underserved as an opportunity to build beloved community, and to take the preferential option to do something about it.

 While AIC specializes in services for families with members who are Deaf and Hard of Hearing, Spanish-speaking, or living with Disabilities, we are proud to be a pioneer in providing health equity solutions for people of color and LGBTQ+ community members who find themselves in need of support.
 Many of our services are provided free of charge so AIC is funded through donations and grants.

 Since we think globally and act locally, our dedicate staff, volunteers and board members from Hammonton make any visitor feel at home when they walk in the door of our vibrant Con-Vivir Wellness Hub which opened its in 2021.
 From farmworkers to local business to the NJ state legislature, we built networks to support our mission like the Hammonton Health Coalition and the Deaf and Hard of Hearing Coalition of South Jersey.